The current IAGA Statutes were adopted at the Joint IAPSO-IAMAS-IAGA Assembly in Cape Town, South Africa in 2017.

 Statute 10.
 Adoption of the budget

-The Secretary General shall prepare a budget estimate of receipts and expenditures for each half Period and present this budget before the Executive Committee and a Conference of Delegates at the time of an Assembly.
-On receiving the approval of both the Executive Committee and a Conference of Delegates, the Secretary General shall proceed with the disbursement of funds in accordance with that approved budget.
+The Treasurer shall prepare a budget estimate of receipts and expenditures for each half-Period and present this budget before the Executive Committee and a Conference of Delegates at the time of an Assembly.
+On receiving the approval of both the Executive Committee and a Conference of Delegates, the Treasurer shall proceed with the disbursement of funds in accordance with that approved budget.

 11.1 A Finance Committee shall be appointed by the Executive Committee within six months after the opening of each General Assembly and shall normally serve for one Period.